ttscoff/na_gem/README.md

 SYNOPSIS

-    na [global options] todos [QUERY]
+    na [global options] todos [command options] [QUERY]

 DESCRIPTION
     Arguments will be interpreted as a query against which the   list of todos will be fuzzy matched.
 Separate directories with   /, :, or a space, e.g. `na todos code/marked`

+COMMAND OPTIONS
+    -e, --[no-]edit - Open the todo database in an editor for manual modification
 ```

 ##### update